NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 #.
 From the Collection Dashboard, click the "Details" button in the header of the "Findings" box.

    * This report lists every Open review in the Collection.
 It can be aggregated by Rule, Group, or CCI, and filtered by STIG.
-   * From the bottom bar of the Aggregated Findings panel, a .csv and a POAM-like export is available for the Rule and Group aggregations.
+   * From the bottom bar of the Aggregated Findings panel, a .csv and a POAM-style spreadsheet export is available for the Rule and Group aggregations.

 #.
 Select a Finding in the Aggregated Findings panel on the left to display the Assets with those findings in the Individual Findings Panel on the right.
 #.
 Click the "Generate POA&M..." button in the bottom bar of the Aggregated Findings panel.

-   * You will be prompted for a little more information, which will be prepopulated into the POA&M that will be generated for you.
+   * You will be prompted for a little more information, which will be prepopulated into the POA&M cells that will be generated for you.
+   * POA&Ms can take different forms, and track more information than is available in STIG Manager.
+The POA&M output from STIG Manager is intended to be used for reference when populating your official POA&M documents with STIG finding information, and not as a replacement for artifacts that may be directly imported into eMASS or other RMF tools.

 .. thumbnail:: /assets/images/findings-report.png